Mary Ann Bugg - Aboriginal Bushranger, Worimi woman & 'Thunderbolt's Gin'

 1. Introduction

 When one speaks of the Australian bushranger tradition, the first thing that comes to mind is usually the Kelly Gang, led by Ned Kelly (1854-1880), and their Victorian adventures during the second half of the nineteenth century.
 As such, bushranging in Australian history is generally considered a male domain, and rightly so.
-However, there can be said to have been at least three notable exceptions, Jessie Hickman, Mary Cockerill, and the subject of this article Mary Ann Bugg (1834- 1905), the partner of Fred Ward (1835-1870), also known as Captain Thunderbolt.
-Mary Ann was an Australian Aboriginal, 'a proud Worimi woman', as noted in her McCrossin's Mill Uralla Museum webpage.
-Mary Ann's mother was Indigenous and her father a convict.
-She was intimately connected with Ward from 1860 through to 1867, bearing three of his children and collaborating with him during his time as a bushranger.
-She played an important role in his life and that of their family, and facilitated him becoming the longest serving Australian bushranger, operating for a decade during the 1860s.
+However, there were at least three notable exceptions, namely Jessie Hickman, Mary Cockerill, and the subject of this article - Mary Ann Bugg (1834-1905), the partner of Fred Ward (1835-1870), also known as Captain Thunderbolt.
+Mary Ann was an Australian Aboriginal, 'a proud Worimi woman', as noted in her Wikipedia entry and the webpage at the McCrossin's Mill Uralla Museum website.
+Mary Ann's mother was an Indigenous Australian and her father an English convict.
+She was intimately connected with Frederick Ward from 1860 through to 1867, bearing him three children and partnering him in bushranging activities.
+Mary Ann played an important role in Ward's life and that of their family, facilitating him in becoming the longest surviving Australian bushranger, operating for a decade during the 1860s.

-A book featuring Mary Ann was published by Carol Baxter in 2011 and over the years numerous articles and websites / blogs have appeared bringing to light her exploits and the important role she played not only in the Captain Thunderbolt story, but also in her own as a mother and community member.
-The present blog brings together material pertaining to Mary Ann Bugg and some of the controversy surrounding her life, and specifically her time with Frederick Ward which, due to their notoriety, is well documented.
-Having said that, there is also much confusion around the subjects of Ward and Bugg, and this continues to the present day.
+A book entitled Captain Thunderbolt and His Lady, featuring Mary Ann Bugg, was published by Carol Baxter in 2011.
+Over the years numerous articles, websites and blogs have appeared bringing to light her exploits and the important role she played, not only in the Captain Thunderbolt story, but also in her own as a mother and community member.

 ---------------------